 Do you have a Persian rug that needs reweaving?

-Persian Rug Weaving and Oriental Rug reweaving are interchangeable terms that essentially mean the same.
-Persian rug weaving is a process of creating textile by interlacing threads.
+Behnam Rugs explains that Persian rug weaving and Oriental rug reweaving are interchangeable terms that essentially mean the same thing.
+Persian rug weaving is a process of creating a textile by interlacing threads.
 The initial rug weaving is done on a loom, a frame like piece of equipment that holds two types of threads.

-- Warp threads that run vertically, attached to the loom frame and held in tension.
+- Warp threads run vertically, and are attached to the loom frame and held in tension.

 - Weft threads run horizontally and are interlaced with warp threads.

-However, Persian Rug Weaving is more like a Persian rug repair.
-The Warps and Wefts will be repaired by an expert Rug weaver.
-Behnam Rugs is a go-to design resource since 1978.
-We provide Persian rug cleaning, Oriental rug repair, Oriental rug restoration, hand wash silk rugs, Persian rug repair, Persian rug reweaving, Persian fine silk rug repairs, rug restoration, and rug stain removal, enzyme wash for pet owners, rug delivery, and rug installation services.
+However, Persian rug weaving is more like a Persian rug repair.
+The Warps and Wefts will be repaired by an expert rug weaver.
+Behnam Rugs has been a go-to design resource since 1978.
+We provide Persian rug cleaning, Oriental rug repair, Oriental rug restoration, hand wash silk rugs, Persian rug repair, Persian rug reweaving, Persian fine silk rug repairs, rug restoration, rug stain removal, enzyme wash for pet owners, rug delivery, and rug installation services.
 If you have any questions, please call us at (972) 733-0400.
 If you are interested in our Rug Care Essential tips, please visit our page: